Nile-Weadick/Equipment-Inventory-Locator/README.md

 For example the User can search "HDMI" in the search text box and the application will return the a datagrid view cell providing the shelf and row of the HDMI cable.

+The application uses a mysql table for storing these items and locations